espin086/angel-investor/README.md

 ## Solution Statement
 ---
-This project's goal is to build a solution that reduces the risk of investing in a start-up by creating a predictive model (machine learning model) of start-up success as defined by not-failing within a set number of years.
+This project aims to build a solution that reduces the risk of investing in a startup by creating a predictive model (machine learning model) of startup success as defined by not failing within a set number of years.

 ## A Benchmark Model
 ---